 Validate that the Status Code field is SUCCESS or 802_1_X_AUTH_SUCCESS.
 Otherwise, the originator shall terminate the authentication after forwarding the EAPOL PDU (if present) to the PAE.

-If needed by the EAP method, the originator or the responder then shall construct the Authentication frame of the exchange in response to the Authentication frame with Authentication Transaction Sequence Number field set to a value that is larger than or equal to 3, as follows:
+If needed by the EAP method, the originator or the responder then shall construct the Authentication frame of the exchange in response to the Authentication frame with Authentication Transaction Sequence Number field (#2050)larger than or equal to 3, as follows:

 Authentication Algorithm Number field is set to 8 (IEEE 802.1X authentication).